We often talk about Divi modules, but we should talk about Divi Builder modules.

 The Divider module allows you to insert a space between two sections.

-This space can take the form of a line of which you can choose the color and thickness.
-You can also decide to use this spacing horizontally or vertically.
+This space can take the form of a line, the colour and thickness of which you can choose.
+You can also decide whether to use this spacing horizontally or vertically.

 Module #33: Princing Table

-The Divi Pricing Table module allows you to display your rates in an original and professional way.
+Divi's Pricing Table module allows you to display your prices in a unique and professional way.

-It is ideal if you offer your services under 3 different offers.
-You can highlight one offer over the others and compare the included or excluded services with a visually different display.
+This is ideal if you offer your services in 3 different packages.
+You will be able to highlight one offer compared to the others and compare the included or excluded services thanks to a visually different display.

-You can choose the location of the currency icon used, add a suffix to suggest a subscription rate and a call to action button.
+You will be able to choose the location of the currency icon, add a suffix to offer a subscription rate and a call-to-action button.